 There are many things to do with a backhoe, and you can find them in a wide range of job sites:

-• Construction: Both residential and industrial construction projects benefit from the versatility and maneuverability of backhoe loaders.
+Construction: Both residential and industrial construction projects benefit from the versatility and maneuverability of backhoe loader usage.
 They make small demolition tasks easy and can help with grading, material hauling and breaking up pavement across all job sizes.

 These industries are far from the only ones that can take advantage of backhoe loaders.
 With the help of a massive assortment of attachments, these machines can provide specialized work to those working in fields like logging, roadwork and material handling.